fbjornstrup/Crashes-New-York/pages/about.md

 - `NUMBER OF PERSONS INJURED`
 - `CONTRIBUTING FACTOR VEHICLE 1`

-As the dataset is of such great size, some of our analysis is based solely on 10000 observations, where 1000 were selected randomly from each of the 10 years.
+As the dataset is of such great size, some of our analysis is based solely on 10000 observations, where 1000 observations were selected randomly from each of the 10 years.
 This will be denoted with a (*).